JFK344/ioBroker.evsewifi/README.md

 ## evSewifi adapter for ioBroker

-Transmitting data from an to the ESVE Wallbox.
+Transmitting data from an to the EVSE Wallbox.
 SimpleEVSE-WiFi: https://github.com/CurtRod/SimpleEVSE-WiFi

 ## Important Information:
-Currently ther is a Bug in the SimpleESVE-Wifi.
+Currently ther is a Bug in the SimpleEVSE-Wifi.
 When using the API to get the Log when the Log is empty it can cause a crash on the wallbox which needs to be rebooted to fix.
 Issue: https://github.com/CurtRod/SimpleEVSE-WiFi/issues/62

 Solution: When perceive problems change the configuration on the Adapter: